Koh Phangan Full Moon Party

 History of Thailand’s Full Moon Party 🤓

-The beginnings of the Full Moon Party (FMP) in Thailand are shrouded in mystery.
+The beginnings of the Full Moon Party in Thailand are shrouded in mystery.
 Legend says it all started back in the 1980s at Paradise Bungalows in Koh Phangan.
 What began as a chilled evening with beachside songs among a few backpackers evolved into a raucous party illuminated by the light of the full moon.
 As stories about this legendary shindig spread across the hippie trail, more and more backpackers flocked to the island in search of a similar experience.
 In response to this new demand, a whole host of businesses sprung up, turning the moonlight party into a monthly event.

 Full Moon Party Vests being sold pre-party in Haad Rin